0xacx/chatGPT-shell-cli/README.md

   - To generate images, start a prompt with `image:` If you are using iTerm, you can view the image directly in the terminal.
 Otherwise the script will ask to open the image in your browser.
   - To view your chat history, type `history`
+  - To get a list of the models available at OpenAI API, type `models`
+  - To view all the information on a specific model, use `model:` and the model `id` as it appears in the list of models.
+For example: `model:text-babbage:001` will get you all the fields for `text-babbage:001` model